Sark during the German occupation of the Channel Islands: Post war

 The Dame of Sark ordered the immediate lifting of mines; two Germans were killed from amongst the soldiers who were retained in Sark after the war to remove the mines.
 The soldiers also built the concrete road along the Coupee, which joins Little Sark to main Sark, under supervision by the Royal Engineers.
 The British brought a few motor vehicles over themselves before all vehicles were removed.

 Many Sark residents had bitterly resented Sibyl Hathaway for the decision to remain on Sark during the ensuing five years of occupation, but thanked her after the war when they saw how total evacuation destroyed the way of life on the neighbouring island of Alderney.
 Sibyl Hathaway was much respected by the islanders as well as the Germans, for the leadership she gave during this period.
 The British Home Secretary Herbert Morrison observed that she remained "almost wholly mistress of the situation" throughout the occupation.

 The deportees and service personnel returned to an island, which once cleared of mines and barbed wire, had changed little during the war.
-The islanders also seemed to have escaped most of the moral problems caused by separation, experienced by the larger islands as family units had stayed intact.
+The islanders also seemed to have escaped most of the morale problems caused by separation, experienced by the larger islands as family units had stayed intact.

 Later than other Channel Island leaders during the war, the Dame of Sark, Sibyl Hathaway was honoured by being made an Ordinary Officer of the Civil Division of the Order of the British Empire in June 1949, days before a visit by Princess Elizabeth to Sark.
 In 1965, on the 400th anniversary of Queen Elizabeth I's grant of charter signed in 1565, she was made Dame Commander of the Order of the British Empire.